top of page

 Design with flavour

 Forget cookie-cutter branding.
-You’re in hospitality—the one industry where it pays to be bold and memorable.
+You’re in hospitality, which is the one industry where it pays to be bold and memorable.
 So go beyond pretty fonts.
 Think texture, vibe, and taste.
-Every element—logo, colours, copy, menus, website—should work together to build a full-flavoured experience.
+Every element (logo, colours, copy, menus, website) should work together to build a full-flavoured experience.

 Tasty tip: If your menu has heat, your brand should too.
 If your space is minimalist and refined, keep your design clean and confident.
 Match the flavour of your venue with the visual identity.